Reading Time: 6 minutes

 Some of the signs of shopping addiction include:

-- Lying about the problem.
-You may stretch the truth about what you purchased and how much you spent, or lie about situations revolving around your shopping behaviors.
+- Lying about the problem: You may stretch the truth about what you purchased and how much you spent, or lie about situations revolving around your shopping behaviors.

-- Feelings of guilt.
-Many shopping addicts experience feelings of guilt, remorse, anger, and sadness following the euphoria they experience when shopping and making purchases.
+- Feelings of guilt: Many shopping addicts experience feelings of guilt, remorse, anger, and sadness following the euphoria they experience when shopping and making purchases.
 If your mood tends to worsen after you finish shopping or arrive back home, you may be suffering from shopping addiction.

-Additional Signs or Behaviors that Could be a Sign of Shopping Addiction
+Additional signs or behaviors that could be a sign of shopping addiction:

 Here are other signs and behaviors that indicate you or a loved one may be suffering from shopping addiction.

-- Spending money when you are angry
+- Spending money when angry

-- Spending money when you are anxious
+- Spending money when anxious

-- Spending money when you are depressed
+- Spending money when depressed

 - Arguing about spending habits